 - What are your goals?

-- If you consult one of our clients and he is so satisfied with your work that he offers you a full time position, what will you do?
+- If you consulted one of our clients and he was so satisfied with your work that he offered you a full time position, what would you do?

 - Look around the office.
-Can you find some things that can be changed here to improve my working productivity?
+Can you find some things that can be changed here to improve my working efficiency?

 - What do you consider as the biggest problems of the US economy right now?

-These were just a short examples of questions used commonly at Lominger and companies of that kind.
-As you can see, it’s nothing but difficult.
-However, if you prepare for it advance, have your mind open and have this personality of a consultant inside of you, you should be able to handle the pressure and get the job.
-We also recommend you to take a training of presentation skills (if you need to improve it) as well as sales training.
-Such things can help you not only on your resume, but also during the actual job interview for a consulting job.
+These were few questions commonly used at Lominger and companies of this kind.
+As you can see, it’s difficult.
+However, if you prepare for it in advance, have your mind open and have a personality of a consultant, you should be able to handle the pressure and get the job.
+We also recommend you to have a look at this e-book, where you will find answers to all these questions.
+Or alternatively you can try training of presentation skills (if you need to improve it), as well as sales training.
+It will help you not only on your resume, but also during the interview.
 Good Luck!